Tencent/tgfx/README.md

 The web demo project requires the **Emscripten SDK**.
 You can download and install it from the [official website](https://emscripten.org/).
 We recommend using the **3.1.20** version, which has been fully tested with the tgfx library.
-If you are on macOS, you can also install it using the following command:
+If you are on macOS, you can also install it using the following script:

 ```
-brew install emscripten
+web/script/install-emscripten.sh
 ```

 To begin, navigate to the `web/` directory and execute the following command to install the